-Its one thing when the government subpoenas your Foursquare check-ins to show you were in the vicinity of a crime or your email when you bragged about stealing from your boss.
-Or your boss to subpoena photos of you building a fence after filing a worker’s comp suit for an injured back.
+It’s one thing when the government subpoenas your Foursquare check-ins to show you were in the vicinity of a crime or your email when you bragged about stealing from your boss.
+Or for your boss to subpoena photos of you building a fence after filing a worker’s comp lawsuit for an injured back.
 But, the potential for abuse is enormous.
 Already, subpoenas have been abused in civil cases where attorneys invaded a plaintiff’s social network and shared embarrassing personal information unrelated to the case.

 Now, normally I use this blog to address issues at the intersection of marketing and social media, but the potential for abuse of this increased access to information from your private social network is enormous and raises some serious questions.